March 7, 2018 | By Brenda Ingram – Smith County Reformer

 When contacted by the Reformer, Jasper County Sheriff Randy Johnson stated “that he was glad to have been able to assist and be a part of helping Sheriff Crumpton and his department on this case.
 Crumpton had talked of the desire to get this case closed for the family and with the help of all law enforcement agencies working together and putting in the long hours, it has finally come to fruition.
 It’s just been a great thing.”

-“The family is thankful that there will be justice for Isaac.” – Celesta Hodges when talking to Project: Cold Case.
+“The family is thankful that there will be justice for Isaac.” – Celesta Hodges when speaking to Project: Cold Case.

 If you have a loved one that is the victim of an unsolved homicide please submit their case here for consideration in a future Cold Case Spotlight post.